Last updated on August 27th, 2019

-Belize is a small Central American nation with a rich history and culture.
+Belize, officially the Republic Belize, is a country located on the eastern coast of Central America.
+It has an area of 22,966 square km.
+Belmopan is its capital and Belize City is its largest city.
+English is the official language of Belize.
+Belize dollar is its official currency.
+Its land bordering countries are Mexico and Guatemala.
 With these 75 interesting facts about Belize, explore how the country has transitioned over the years; and learn about its culture, history, traditions, people, economy, wildlife and much more.

 Facts about Belizian culture and traditions

 1. Believe it or not, but the country’s most prized culinary delicacy is a rodent called, Gibnut.
 Incidentally, it’s also called the “royal rat” because it was served to Queen Elizabeth.

 2. Belizeans are high-minded people.
 The country recently passed a legislation decriminalizing marijuana possession of up to 10 grams.